 - Create a video version of your tools and resources page.

 It’s a wrap!

-You don’t need to waste money on eBooks, money making systems, paid ads, or any other gimmicky programs that promise to teach you how to make money from blogging or do affiliate marketing.
+You don’t need to waste money on eBooks, or money making systems, or blast your budget on paid ads, or any other gimmicky programs that promise to teach you how to make money from blogging or do affiliate marketing.

-Another thing – Learn from the bloggers that are already making a living from doing affiliate marketing, and not from the gurus and newbies who are still waiting for their first $100 paycheck to come from Amazon.
+Learn from real bloggers that are already making a living from doing affiliate marketing, and not from the gurus and newbies who claim to be making money but are actually still waiting for their first $100 paycheck to come from Amazon.